Search All Financial Reports

 Check Registers are weekly reports of checks written for the County and Comptroller.
 They provide transparency in the spending of governmental resources.
 Wire transfers, similar electronic transactions, employee pay checks and purchases by credit cards are not provided in this report.

 In accordance with state law, the Comptroller’s Office adopts a balanced budget for its operations on an annual basis.
 The budget year, also called the “fiscal year”, begins on October 1st and runs through the following September 30th.
 The budget serves as the primary tool in allocating financial resources to programs and services.
-Budgets are adopted for the General Fund and the Records Modernization Trust Fund.
+Budgets are adopted for the General Fund, the Records Modernization Trust Fund, the Court Technology Fees Fund, and the Documentary and Intangible Tax Fund.

 Pursuant to state law, effective with audits for fiscal years beginning October 1, 2019, Community Redevelopment Agencies (CRA’s) with revenues or a total of expenditures in excess of $100,000 must have a separate financial audit report prepared.
 The County has two CRA’s that meet the requirements for separate financial reporting: the International Drive CRA and the Orange Blossom Trail CRA.
 The annual reports presented here include the basic financial statements, narrative information and analyses and opinions from the County’s independent auditor, for each of the CRA’s.